Josh Kail

 Joshua Daniel Kail (born March 29, 1986) is an American politician.
 He is a Republican representing the 15th district in the Pennsylvania House of Representatives.
+He currently serves as the Chair of the Republican Policy Committee for the 2023-2024 legislative session.

 Early life

 Kail earned a Bachelor of Arts in Political Science from Geneva College in 2008, and a JD from Regent University School of Law in 2011.

 Political career

 In 2018, Kail ran for election to represent District 15 in the Pennsylvania House of Representatives.
 He was unopposed in the Republican primary, and won the general election with 61.5% of the vote.
 In 2020, he was re-elected with 71.7% of the vote.